 Adecoagro S.A., including its affiliates (the "Company") is committed to the highest standards of legal and ethical business conduct.
 This Code of Business Conduct and Ethics (the "Code") summarizes the legal, ethical and regulatory standards that the Company must follow and is a reminder to our directors, officers and employees, of the seriousness of that commitment.
 Compliance with this Code and high standards of business conduct is mandatory for every Company employee.

 Our business is becoming increasingly complex, both in terms of the geographic areas in which we operate and the laws with which we must comply.
-To help our directors, officers and employees understand what is expected of them and to carry out their responsibilities, we have created this Code of Business Conduct and Ethics.
+To help our directors, officers, employees and, if the case, suppliers and contractors, understand what is expected of them and to carry out their responsibilities, we have created this Code of Business Conduct and Ethics.
 Additionally, we have created a new position of Company Ethics Officer to oversee adherence to the Code.

 This Code is not intended to be a comprehensive guide to all of our policies or to all your responsibilities under law or regulation.
 It provides general parameters to help you resolve the ethical and legal issues you encounter in conducting our business.
 Think of this Code as a guideline, or a minimum requirement, that must always be followed.
 The Company may introduce more restrictive policies or practices that must adhere to.
 If you have any questions about anything in the Code or appropriate actions in light of the Code, you may contact the Company Ethics Officer.

 We expect each of our directors, officers and employees to read and become familiar with the ethical standards described in this Code and to affirm your agreement to adhere to these standards by signing the Compliance Certificate that appears at the end of this Code.
 Violations of the law, our corporate policies, or this Code may lead to disciplinary action, including dismissal.